The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Results

 \subsubsection{Equivalent width distributions}

 Because the \sphinx{} data set contains both emission line luminosities and the stellar (and nebular) continuum, it is trivial to compute equivalent widths (EWs) for any emission line in our sample.
 In \Fig{fig:o3hb_ews} we show a histogram of [O~{ III}]~$\lambda$4959,5007$+$H$\beta$ EWs for each redshift bin in the data set.
 As redshift increases, the typical EW in our data set also increases due to the fact that we are sampling galaxies further above the main-sequence.
 One important feature is that the data release contains nearly 400 sight lines with ${\rm EW}>1000 \ \text{\AA}$, which are typically rare in simulations.
-The \sphinx{} data release is among the first to produce galaxies with such extreme emission lines.
+The \sphinx{} data release is among the first along with the FLARES simulation \cite{Wilkins2023b} to produce galaxies with such extreme emission lines.
+However, neither simulation produces the long tail of high EW galaxies observed at high-redshift \citep[e.g.][]{debarros2019}.
+The origin of this discrepancy is currently unknown.